-No. 2 Challenges and Opportunities-The Population of the Middle East and North Africa by Farzaneh Roudi-Fahimi and Mary M. Kent
+No. 2 Challenges and Opportunities-The Population of the Middle East and North Africa by Farzaneh Roudi-Fahimi and Mary M. Kent by Population Reference Bureau staff

-No. 3 World Population Highlights: Key Findings From PRB's 2007 World
+No. 3 World Population Highlights: Key Findings From PRB's 2007 World Population Data Sheet